NAL

 • Recommended best practice of Head Coaches operating 1-2 teams at the club with additional Assistant Coaches, especially if coaching more than one team

-• Recommended best practice: A coach shouldn't be Head coach of 2 teams, but can be a Head coach on one
+• Recommended best practice: A coach shouldn't be the Head coach of 2 teams, but can be the Head coach on one

 team and an assistant on other teams